dbaltor/iac-exercise/README.md

 # IaC: Provisioning a nginx server

 This is a short exercise to get you used to provisioning infrastrucure using an IaC tool.
 We have chosen *Terraform* for this exercise but there are many other tools available out there.
 The code is all in this README.
-However, all examples can be found in the [example](example) directory.
+However, all examples can be found in the [complete](complete) directory.

 ## Setup
 - Have Terraform installed on your local machine